olooney/oranlooney.com/content/post/gpt-cnn.md

 and tokens are converted to embedding vectors by an embedding model before they even hit the first layer of the transformer model.

-For example, Llama 3 uses 4,096 feature dimensions internally, so 10 input tokens are converted `10x4096` matrix.
+For example, Llama 3 uses 4,096 feature dimensions internally.
+Consider the sentence, "My very educated mother just served us nine pizzas."
+It gets converted into 10 integer tokens (counting the period) by [BPE][BPE], then those are each converted into 4,096-dimensional vectors by an embedding model, resulting in a `10x4096` matrix.
 That's the "real" input into a transformer model.

 But there's no law that says that these vectors **must** come from a text embedding model.
-It's a strategy that works well for text data, but if we have data in a different format that we want to feed into to a transformer then we can simply use a different embedding strategy.
+It's a strategy that works well for text data, but if we have data in a different format that we want to feed into a transformer then we can simply use a different embedding strategy.

 We know that OpenAI has been thinking along these lines because in 2021 they released the [CLIP embedding model][CLIP].
 CLIP embeds both text and images